 Continue reading Was Irish spoken for the first time in the House of Commons?

 CLAIM: One in five new constables from 2016 and 2017 are from a Catholic community background.

 CONCLUSION: UNSUBSTANTIATED.
 However the claim is accurate for years 2013 to 2015.
 Continue reading Are one in five PSNI new constables Catholic?

 CLAIM: Only the Irish language is banned in courts in Northern Ireland.

 CONCLUSION: INACCURATE.
 English is the working language of court proceedings in Northern Ireland; interpretation and translation services are provided for those who do not speak or understand English.
 Whether this policy is informed by the Penal Laws is currently contested.
 Continue reading Is Irish the only language banned in Northern Ireland courts?

 CLAIM: There are 208 border crossings between Ireland and Northern Ireland.

 CONCLUSION: UNSUBSTANTIATED.
 It is extremely difficult to accurately establish the exact number of border crossings, as many informal routes have been established since border infrastructure was removed and many are on private land, but the official number of main routes so far identified by the Irish and Northern Ireland governments is 208.
 Continue reading Are there 208 Ireland-Northern Ireland border crossings?

 CLAIM: Jeremy Corbyn walked in a paramilitary funeral procession.

-CONCLUSION: False.
+CONCLUSION: INACCURATE.
 The image of Corbyn was altered and then overlaid onto a video image still.
 Continue reading Did Jeremy Corbyn walk in a paramilitary funeral procession?